markobakic-srb/admin-code-search/readme.txt

 == Description ==

-Admin Code Search is a lightweight developer utility for searching text inside active theme and plugin files from wp-admin.
+Admin Code Search is a lightweight developer utility that lets you search code inside active themes and plugins directly from the WordPress admin.
+Designed for developers who need quick insight into code without leaving wp-admin.

+Useful when you need to quickly locate a function, hook, class, or string without leaving the dashboard or accessing files via FTP or IDE.

 Features:
 - Admin-only access
-- Search active plugins
+- Search across active plugins
-- Search active theme and parent theme
+- Search active theme (including parent theme)
-- Custom file extensions
+- Support for custom file extensions
-- Line-by-line matching
+- Line-by-line results
 - Highlighted matches
-- Clean results table
+- Clean, readable results table

+= Privacy =

-This plugin does not send data to external services.
+This plugin does not send any data to external services.

 == Installation ==